openharmony/docs/en/application-dev/ability/ability-brief.md

 | Bundle description file    | The **config.json** file is used to describe the HAP and component information.
 The component must use a fixed file name.| The **module.json** file is used to describe the HAP and component information.
 The entry file name can be specified.|
 | Component          | Four types of components are provided: Page ability (used for UI page display), Service ability (used to provide services), Data ability (used for data sharing), and Form ability (used to provide widgets).| Two types of components are provided: Ability (used for UI page display) and Extension (scenario-based service extension).  |

-In addition, the following differences are available in the development process:
+In addition, the following differences exist in the development process:

 * Different ability types